ayuariningsih/movie-explorer/README.md

-# GitHub Repository Explorer App
+# Movie Explorer App

 ## Description

 Welcome to my project!
-This is a GitHub Repository Explorer App made in Typescript and the NextJs 13 framework.
-It allows users to quickly search users and repositories.
-This app is integrated with Graphql Github API [Graphql Github API](https://docs.github.com/en/graphql).
-I prefer use graphql API instead of traditional REST API because it can make us to getting the exactly data we need and nothing more [see: Migrating from REST to GraphQL](https://docs.github.com/en/graphql/guides/migrating-from-rest-to-graphql).
+This is a Movie Explorer App made in Typescript and the NextJs 13 framework.
+It allows users to quickly search movies.
+This app is integrated with MovieDB API [MovieDB API](https://developers.themoviedb.org/3/getting-started/introduction).
 I hope you enjoy and I look forward to your contributions!

 ## Getting Started